Skip to content

-What is a “Micro-credential”?
+What is a “Microcredential”?

-We can start from defining “Credential.”
-A credential is a qualification, achievement, personal quality, or aspect of a person’s background, typically when used to indicate that they are suitable for something.
-Since we are talking about micro-credentials, then there must be macro-credentials.
-Usually macro-credentials are used to refer to degrees offered in associate’s, bachelor’s, master’s, and doctoral degrees offered by Higher Education Institutions(Universities, College, Community Colleges).
-These programs are usually long format and require several chain of coursework that culminate in expertise of an area of study.
-Micro-credentials are usually short courses aimed at obtaining or upscaling skills desired within industries.
+Let’s start by defining “Credential.”
+A credential is a qualification, achievement, personal quality, or aspect of a person’s background, typically indicating suitability.
+Having mentioned microcredentials, macrocredentials must be introduced and included.
+Usually, macrocredentials refer to associate’s, bachelor’s, master’s, and doctoral degrees offered by higher education institutions (Universities, colleges, and community colleges).
+These programs are usually long format and require several steps of coursework that culminate in the expertise of an area of study.
+Micro-credentials are short courses aimed at obtaining or upscaling skills desired within industries.

 Formal Micro-Credentials